SmartlyDressedGames/Unturned-Docs/LevelConfig.md

 __Use_Snow_Volumes__ _bool_: Should snow flag in ambiance volume be used?

+__Use_Underground_Whitelist__ _bool_: Should underground players not inside a whitelist volume be teleported to the terrain surface?
+Useful to curb out-of-bounds exploits.

 __Is_Aurora_Borealis_Visible__ _bool_: Should aurora borealis effects be enabled?

 __Snow_Affects_Temperature__ _bool_: Should snow inflict cold damage?